Travel-Agent7/Assignment_appcom1/README.md

 2. Install and build npm Dependanciesnpm install, npm run build

-3. Configure the .env file with database settings.
+3. Configure the .env file with your database settings.

 4. Generate the application key: php artisan key:generate